 From 2006 to 2011, Visser worked at Tata Steel Research, Development, and Technology as a researcher and project leader.
 He initiated several national and international research projects on hot rolling of metal strip.

-Visser received his MSc degree in Applied Physics from the University of Twente in 2006.
-His thesis focused on lift forces on particles in rotating flows, and his internship was carried out in Prof. Xia's group at the Chinese University of Hong Kong.
+Visser received his MSc degree in Applied Physics from the University of Twente in 2006, and completed his internship in Prof. Ke-Qing Xia's group at the Chinese University of Hong Kong.